RonenNess/partykals/readme.md

 There are many alternatives and more robust particle systems for THREE.js out there, but at the time of writing these lines (15/12/2019) none of the ones I found works with latest THREE version (r111).

+# Setup

+To start using Partykals either include script `dist/partykals.js` in your HTML pages, or import via NPM:

+`npm install partykals`

+`Partykals` will try to find THREE.js either in global space (under `window` object) or by using require('three').
+One of these options must be available in order for it to work.

 # Usage

 To create a new particles system: